 - Total Engagement: A sum total of retweets or likes received by original tweets under consideration.
 It helped us identify that a tweet with an image can get 4 times more retweets than a tweet without an image.

 Here is how we saw the tweets in two different perspectives:

 In this phase, at least 100 tweets of every user were collected with the help of Twitter API.
 Apart from Twitter API, other helpful sources were also used, including Moz.com and Followerwonk’s Social Authority, and others.

-- Each user’s social authority from followerwonk
+- Each user’s social authority from Followerwonk

 - The character count of every tweet

-- Content of every tweet
+- The content of every tweet

 - Tweet-creation time (and date) using Twitter

 - Whether the tweet is a retweet